ananthvgb2003/WindGrid-AI-ReadMe/README.md

 ### On clicking the "Check Turbine Viability" button-
 ![Image](public/check_viability.png)

-### rendering of how a wind turbine would appear at the chosen location-
+### Rendering of Wind Turbine at the chosen location-
 ![Image](public/visualize.png)